I love a lot of things.

 Thankfully, it is usually only used verbally; you’d have to be really dumb to use it in the written word.
 Going forward is purported to mean “in the future”, but it seems to be an attempt to avoid these words.
 It seems to mean “I don't know right now”.
 The local weather person used it twice in her short report just this morning.

 You’ve heard it used, but your recollection of its use may be sketchy; the expression is redundant and vacuous so it may have slipped by you.

 Even venerated institutions use it.
 Actually, they are the worst.
 A report – yes, a written report -- by the US Federal Reserve stated “Increased uncertainty has the potential to restrain economic growth going forward.”
-The last two words could and should be simply crossed out.
+The last two words should be simply left out!